-Schedule 8 - Performance regime (freight operator customer contract)
+Schedule 8 Performance (freight operator customer contract)

-- 72. Schedule 8 contains the performance regime.
+73. Schedule 8 contains the performance regime.
 This provides a compensation mechanism for poor operational performance and incentivises Network Rail and the freight operator to improve operational performance.
 It also helps drive decision making by Network Rail and the freight operators in relation to performance management.
-Further details are available in our performance regime module7. - 73.
-The expectations outlined in our performance regime module will apply whether using the model freight contract provisions or where bespoke arrangements are proposed, although we consider that bespoke arrangements will be the exception rather than the rule. - 74.
+Further details are available in our Performance module.

+- 74. The expectations outlined in our performance regime module will apply whether using the model freight contract provisions or where bespoke arrangements are proposed, although we consider that bespoke arrangements will be the exception rather than the rule. - 75.
 The main body of Schedule 8 sets out the framework of the regime.
-Paragraph 11.12 contains a list of incident caps and associated access charge supplements per mile (in 2017/18 prices).
+Paragraph 11.2 contains a list of incident caps and associated access charge supplements per mile (in 2023-24 prices).
 These prices are the same for all freight operators.